-- Individual or group instruction in piano, voice, or harpsichord, $75 per semester.
+- Individual or group instruction in piano, voice, or harpsichord: $75 per semester.
 The fee is not refundable after first 10 days of class.

 - Fee for auditing a course: regularly enrolled student, no charge; all others, $100.

-- Fee for high school students, for non-college credit, per course, $100.
+- Fee for high school students, for non-college credit, per course: $100.

 - Fee for registration of an automobile (per semester): $50.

-- Fee for graduating seniors, $70.
+- Fee for graduating seniors: $70.
 Diplomas will not be released to graduates who have a delinquent student account or other outstanding financial obligation to the College and its offices.
 Fee for duplicate alumna diploma is $75.

-- Students are encouraged to pay charges of Student Health Service Center and Honnold Library directly.
+- Students are encouraged to pay charges from Student Health Service Center and Honnold Library directly.
 In the event that these charges are added to the student’s bill, there will be a processing charge of 10% of the amount of the transaction, or no less than one dollar per transaction.

 - Students will be fined $100 for each library book not returned.
 The student will receive a credit of $90 if the book is later returned.